PelleLille/hsl-docs/functions.rst

   Check if sender is allowed to send mail to recipient.

-  :param server: array with server settings or mailtransport profile
+  :param server: array with server settings or transport profile ID
   :type server: string or array
   :param sender: the sender (MAIL FROM), either as a string or a tuple with localpart and domain
   :type sender: string or array